WilliamZhang0001/teamproject_test/docs/api_gateway.md

 `POST /api/v1/upload` accepts a JSON body with `filename` and base64 encoded `content`.
 Files are persisted locally and the API returns `{ "file_id": "...", "filename": "..." }`.
 Until object storage is integrated, clients should continue sending JSON payloads directly to `/api/v1/predict`.

+## 4. Frontend Input → API Gateway → Core Model → Unified Output

+The platform implements a deterministic pipeline from user interaction in the frontend to the unified response returned by the prediction endpoints.
+Each hop preserves the contracts documented above while delegating responsibility to focused components.

+### Stage 1 – Frontend Input Normalisation

+* Frontend forms serialise their payloads exactly as shown in the Scenario 1/2 examples.
+Optional numeric fields may be omitted or sent as `null`; boolean flags such as additive usage are expressed through the presence of strings (e.g. any additive name implies `has_additive = 1`).
+* The parameter specification loaded by `app.core.parameter_spec.ParameterSpecLoader` defines required/optional fields, numeric bounds and enumerations.
+When the request reaches the gateway, `_validation_payload` merges `known_parameters` into the body before running `validator.validate(...)`, ensuring that frontend-provided fields are canonicalised and enriched with derived values (e.g. converted units, trimmed strings) prior to model execution.

+### Stage 2 – API Gateway Enforcement

+* `/api/v1/predict` and `/api/v1/jobs` are implemented in `backend/app/api/v1_predict.py` and
+  `backend/app/api/v1_jobs.py`.
+Both endpoints call `_require_auth` (JWT verification) and `_enforce_rate_limit` to gate access before any downstream work begins.
+Per-request metadata such as user id, token id and client IP compose the keys used by the in-memory `RateLimiter`.
+* The gateway replays cached responses when an `Idempotency-Key` header is present, protecting the model layer from duplicate submissions.
+Errors with status `< 500` are also cached, enabling the frontend to surface deterministic validation feedback during retries.
+* Once guardrails pass, the gateway feeds the normalised payload into `ModelOrchestrator.execute`.
+  Success and failure paths are auditable through structured logging (`_audit_log`) and Prometheus metrics exposed by the orchestrator (`ml_prediction_latency_seconds`, `ml_model_selection_total`, `ml_model_degradation_total`, `ml_iqr_hit_level_total`).

+### Stage 3 – Core Model Orchestration

+* `ModelOrchestrator` (in `backend/app/services/model_orchestrator.py`) inspects the payload to branch between the stability prediction flow and the IQR recommendation flow.
+The same orchestrator instance is reused by synchronous calls and asynchronous jobs to guarantee identical business logic regardless of invocation mode.
+* Prediction scenario:
+  * Features are prepared by the `prepare_features` helper in the model adapter module, aligning runtime payloads with the training pipeline (feature ordering, missing-value flags, additive encoding).
+  * `ModelPredictorAdapter` attempts to load LightGBM, then XGBoost, then RandomForest model bundles from `models/`.
+If all serialised artefacts are unavailable the adapter falls back to a heuristic `_FallbackModel`, ensuring the gateway never returns `model_unavailable` unless every candidate fails to load.
+  * Latency and model selection statistics are recorded, and degradation events (when the best model is not LightGBM) increment `ml_model_degradation_total`.
+* Recommendation scenario:
+  * `IqrRepository.get_recommendations` resolves statistics from `models/iqr_statistics.json` using
+    the documented priority order (`experiment+biomolecule` → `experiment` → `biomolecule` →
+    `global`).
+Each parameter yields a payload matching the Scenario 2 response contract.
+  * Hit provenance is surfaced via `source` strings and mirrored in the `ml_iqr_hit_level_total` metric for observability.

+### Stage 4 – Unified Output Assembly

+* For predictions, the orchestrator enriches the raw adapter output with rounded probabilities and a natural-language recommendation computed by `_build_recommendation`, producing the unified JSON structure consumed by the frontend result panels.
+* For recommendations, the orchestrator returns a dictionary keyed by each requested parameter.
+The frontend can iterate this map without branching because every entry follows the same schema (`recommended_value`, `safe_range`, `full_range`, `sample_count`, `source`).
+Missing statistics are represented as `null`, signalling the UI to fall back to manual input guidance.
+* Asynchronous jobs surface identical payloads under `result_json` once `status = SUCCEEDED`, so long-running workflows share the same rendering components as direct responses.
+Failures bubble up through `error_code` or job `error` fields, preserving the error-handling patterns described in the Error responses table.